chrisjos007/solidforpython/SOLID.md

    4) **I**nterface Segregation Principle
    5) **D**ependancy Inversion Principle

-## why SOLID?
+## Why SOLID? - The rotting design

-### Rotting design
-While writing a code, there are many small flaws we oversee, and these accumulate to rot our program and over time, any efforts at simple changes becomes so tiring and unfruitful.
+While writing a code, there are many small flaws we oversee, and these accumulate to rot our program and over time, any efforts at simple changes can prove much tiring and unfruitful.
 We can identify whether our system is rotting by analyzing its rigidity, fragility, mobility, and viscosity.

+## Design Concepts

+### 1. Single Responsibility Principle
+  *A class should have a single responsibility and a single reason to change*

+#### Example